United States military vehicle markings of World War II: War department number

 The 1929 system of unique war department number was allocated by the Army Quartermaster Corps.
 Until mid 1944 a prefix of W- for War Dept. was used.
 Australian produced vehicles for US use in the Pacific theatre had a prefix of U. A K- prefix indicated a U.S. Signal Corps designation.

 From January 1944, a vehicle where the engine was suppressed to reduce radio interference had an S painted after the number either side of the bonnet.

 Prefix numbers indicated the type of vehicle.

 † For trucks without hoods, numbers to be painted on each end of drivers seat.

 The first 99,999 jeeps had five digit numbers after the prefix, thereafter six digit numbers.

 Army vehicle numbers were preceded by USA or US ARMY, normally appearing on a line above the number in same color and size as the number.
 If there was room, it could all appear in one line.
 For Marine Corps vehicles, substitute USMC.
 The 1942 regulations (AR-850-5) required U.S.A. over the 5 or 6 digit number.

-The April 22, 1942 regulation also specified that the numbers were to be painted using a stencil in blue drab lustreless enamel with numbers one inch high on motorcycles, two inches on trailers and US registration plates and four inches high and two inches wide on all other vehicles.
+The 22 April 1942 regulation also specified that the numbers were to be painted using a stencil in blue drab lustreless enamel with numbers one inch high on motorcycles, two inches on trailers and US registration plates and four inches high and two inches wide on all other vehicles.

-The April 22, 1942 regulation on color were amended and from 1943 the numbers were prescribed to be painted white, as blue drab was too hard to see.
+The 22 April 1942 regulation on color were amended and from 1943 the numbers were prescribed to be painted white, as blue drab was too hard to see.

 The 1945 regulations specified white lacklustre, stencilling, enamel paint with numbers on both sides of the hood close to the vertical surface so the number can be read from the side and on the rear of the vehicle, where space permits with heights of letters varying from 1 inch to 4 inch, with the largest size practical to be used.

 Aerial recognition symbols

 The official aerial recognition would become the plain white five pointed star on a horizontal surface or glacis that was used for national identification.

-During 1942-3 when a thick white band appeared around turrets of AFV's in North Africa, the Pacific and in the UK.
+During 1942-3 a thick white band appeared around turrets of AFV's in North Africa, the Pacific and in the UK.

 White five pointed star with a circle around, often broken at the points, per the stencil, was in common use by July 1943 in horizontal surfaces, except in the Pacific theatre.

 Vehicles landing in Sicily were ordered to change the aerial recognition by painting a yellow circle around the white star, sometimes the circle was thickened and the star size reduced.